Understanding the incidence rate or predicted incidence rate of a potential survey is important as it impacts feasibility, fielding time, and cost.

 What is Incidence Rate?

-For example, in a study of American vehicle owners, if the eligibility of research is defined as "owning a vehicle", then an Estimated IR will be the percentage of Americans who own a vehicle, out of the total number of Americans (meaning whether they own a vehicle or not).
+For example, in a study of American vehicle owners, the Estimated IR would be the percentage of Americans who own a vehicle out of all Americans (owners and non-owners combined).

 Estimated Incidence Rate

-Premium Profiling vs. Pre-Qualification Questions
+Premium Profiling vs. Prequalification Questions

 - On the Survey Editor page, click Add a Prequal to narrow your screening criteria as needed.